-- 4 ounces bittersweet chocolate, roughly chopped (about 2/3 cup)
+- 4 ounces bittersweet chocolate roughly chopped (about 2/3 cup)

-- In a medium saucepan over medium heat, stir together the milk, sugar, and salt until the small bubbles form along the edges and the sugar has dissolved.
+- In a medium saucepan over medium heat, stir together the milk, sugar, and salt until small bubbles form along the edges and the sugar has dissolved.
 Do not let boil.

 - Gradually pour some of the milk into the bowl with the egg yolks, whisking constantly as you pour (I like to use a ladle for this).
 Once you've poured in some of the milk, return the saucepan to the stove over low heat.
 Slowly pour the yolks into the saucepan, stirring constantly.
-This process is called “tempering” and will keep the eggs from scrambling.
+This process is called tempering and will keep the eggs from scrambling.

 - Continue cooking the egg-milk mixture (also called custard) over low heat, stirring constantly and scraping the bottom of the saucepan with a rubber spatula or wooden spoon, until the custard thickens enough to coat the back of the spatula.
-Strain custard into the bowl with the heavy cream.
+Strain the custard into the bowl with the heavy cream.

 - Place half of the custard into a blender or food processor with the bananas.
-Puree until smooth, then pour back into the bowl with the rest of the custard.
+Puree until smooth, then pour it back into the bowl with the rest of the custard.
 Stir in the vanilla extract and rum.
-Cover, pressing a piece of plastic wrap against the surface, then chill thoroughly in the refrigerator for at least four hours or, if time allows, overnight.
+Cover, pressing a piece of plastic wrap against the surface, then chill thoroughly in the refrigerator for at least 4 hours or, if time allows, overnight.

 - Freeze the ice cream in your ice cream maker according to the manufacturer’s instructions, adding the chocolate during the last 5 minutes of churning.
-Transfer ice cream to an airtight container and freeze 3 hours or overnight.
+Transfer the ice cream to an airtight container and freeze 3 hours or overnight.
 Let stand at room temperature 10 minutes before serving.

-*The addition of hard alcohol helps to keep the ice cream softer and creamier.
+- *The addition of hard alcohol helps keep the ice cream softer and creamier.
 If you like the flavor of rum, it’s delicious in this recipe.
 If not, vodka is a flavorless addition that will still keep the ice cream creamy.
 If you prefer not to use alcohol, it can be omitted completely, though the ice cream will freezer slightly harder.